fleschutz/my-backups/docs/Glossary.md

 **Automated backup:** an automated backup is a scheduled backup configured to run daily, weekly or monthly.
 The backup does not need to be performed manually because the application will start and execute the backup at its scheduled time.
 A notification email containing the backup log can be sent to an email address.
 When a problem appears, the administrator will be notified about that by email.

+**Backup disaster recovery:** a backup disaster recovery is the process, policies, and procedures related to preparing for recovery or continuation of technology infrastructure critical to an organization after a natural or human-induced disaster.
+Disaster recovery planning is a subset of a larger process known as business continuity planning and should include planning for resumption of applications, data, hardware, communications (such as networking) and other IT infrastructure.
+A business continuity plan includes planning for non-IT related aspects such as key personnel, facilities, crisis communication and reputation protection, and should refer to the disaster recovery plan (DRP) for IT related infrastructure recovery/continuity.

 **Backup policy:** an organization's procedures and rules for ensuring that adequate numbers and types of backups are made, including suitably frequent testing of the process for restoring the original production system from the backup copies.

 **Backup procedure:** a backup procedure represents the way you back up your files.
 Any backup procedure starts with a concept of a data repository.
 The backup data needs to be stored and organized.
 Therefore, it's important to establish your backup procedure before choosing the backup solution that is right for you.
 Different backup procedures have different advantages.